Water pollution in India: Monitoring

 The Central Pollution Control Board, a Ministry of Environment & Forests Government of India entity, has established a National Water Quality Monitoring Network comprising 1,429 monitoring stations in 28 states and 6 in Union Territories on various rivers and water bodies across the country.
 This effort monitors water quality year round.
 The monitoring network covers 293 rivers, 94 lakes, 9 tanks, 41 ponds, 8 creeks, 23 canals, 18 drains and 411 wells distributed across India.
 Water samples are routinely analysed for 28 parameters including dissolved oxygen, bacteriological and other internationally established parameters for water quality.
 Additionally 9 trace metals parameters and 28 pesticide residues are analysed.
 Biomonitoring is also carried out on specific locations.
+However, despite the advances in technology and networks, water contamination monitoring in India is severely hampered by funding, infrastructure, and data transparency.

 Sewage and MSW treatment

 A polluted canal in a neighborhood in India.

 There is a huge gap between the sewage generated in India and the sewage treatment capacity of the country.
 The central government has largely left it up to the state governments to manage wastewater treatments, which has led to huge disparity in the management of wastewater amongst the several states.
 However, approximately 815 sewage treatment plants (STPs) are under development or have been planned in the last six years.
 This has increased the percentage of urban sewage treated from 37% in 2015 to 50% in 2021.
 There has also been an effort to encourage the reuse or recycling of treated wastewater in agriculture or industrial purposes to reduce the strain on groundwater resources.

 Other technologies to treat municipal wastewater have also been explored.
 Natural wetlands have shown to be a good alternative to STPs to remove 76-78% of organic waste, 77-97% of nutrients, and 99.5-99.9% of microbes from wastewater.
 Decentralised Wastewater Treatment Systems (DEWATS) have been adopted in some parts of India and have also shown to be an economically feasible alternative to STPs, considering the cost of installing and maintaining an STP is high.
 The quality of the effluent discharged by the plants was found to be within the permissible limits of the CPCB.

 Since 2005, Indian wastewater treatment plant market has been growing annually at the rate of 10 to 12 percent.
 The United States is the largest supplier of treatment equipment and supplies to India, with 40 percent market share of new installation.
 At that rate of expansion, and assuming the government of India continues on its path of reform, major investments in sewage treatment plants and electricity infrastructure development, it was estimated India will nearly triple its water treatment capacity by 2015, and treatment capacity supply will match India's daily sewage water treatment requirements by about 2020.